 - 7103.1 Existing and Non-conforming Uses.
-Except as hereinafter provided in this section, the lawful use of any building, structure or land existing at the time of the enactment of this Code may be continued even though it does not conform to the requirements of this Code, but if abandoned or destroyed any subsequent use must be in compliance with this Code. - 7103.2 Previous Approvals.
+Except as hereinafter provided in this section, the lawful use of any building, structure or land existing at the time of the enactment of this Code may be continued even though it does not conform to the requirements of this Code. - 7103.2 Previous Approvals.
 The adoption of this Code shall not affect, cancel or invalidate any approval previously granted under prior Montezuma County Subdivision Regulations.